-Place curser on tabs above for page headings
+Place curser on tabs above and left click for page headings

 Helen Burkett, origionally from Arlington, VA, moved to Sarasota, FL in 1974, where she maintains her studio.
 She attended the University of Maryland, the Corcoran School of Art, and various study groups.
 She has studied with Frank Wright of Washington, DC, Valfred Thelin of Ogunquit, ME, William Packner of Woodstock, NY, and others.